JuliaData/DataFrames.jl/docs/src/man/basics.md

 0×10 DataFrame
 ```

-In the above example `empty` function create a new `DataFrame` with the same column names
+In the above example `empty` function created a new `DataFrame` with the same column names
 and column element types as `german` but with zero rows.
 On the other hand `empty!` function
-remove all rows from `german` and make each of its column empty.
+removed all rows from `german` in-place and made each of its column empty.

 ## Getting basic information about a data frame

 In this section we will learn about how to get basic information on our `german` `DataFrame`:

-The standard `size` function works to get dimensions of the data frame,
+The standard `size` function works to get dimensions of the data frame.
+First we restore the `german` data frame, as we have just emptied it above.
 ```jldoctest dataframe
 julia> german = copy(german_ref);
 ```